a24hori/a24hori.github.io/index.md

 3. **A. Hori** and M. Fukushima, Gauss--Seidel method for multi-leader--follower games. _Journal of Optimization Theory and Applications_, **180**, 651--670, 2019.
 DOI:[10.1007/s10957-018-1391-5](https://doi.org/10.1007/s10957-018-1391-5) ([description](./mlfgame.html))

 ### Under Review

+1. **A. Hori** and K. Sekitani, Variants of the slacks-based measure with assurance region and zeros in input--output data.
+Submitted.

 1. **A. Hori**, D. Tsuyuguchi, and Ellen H. Fukuda, A method for multi-leader--multi-follower games by smoothing the followers' response function. arXiv:[2311.18601](https://arxiv.org/abs/2311.18601)